Description

 OpenCVE Recommended Actions

-• Apply the latest Linux kernel patch that removes the use of EXT4_GET_BLOCKS_CONVERT during extent splitting and zeroes unwritten extents before I/O.
+• Apply the latest Linux kernel update that removes the improper use of EXT4_GET_BLOCKS_CONVERT during extent splitting and ensures zeroing of unwritten extents before I/O, addressing the improper check or use of a flag (CWE-367).

 Tracking